 amount of needed emissions reductions that natural climate solutions can provide by 2030

-Natural climate solutions are the ways we protect and restore the landscapes that nature has adapted over millions of years to sequester carbon.
+Nature-Based Climate Solutions are the ways we protect and restore the landscapes that nature has adapted over millions of years to sequester carbon and protect against climate impacts.
 Ecosystems like forests, dunes, grasslands, grasslands, wetlands and meadows store tremendous amounts of carbon—and at the same time, they protect us from the unavoidable impacts of climate change.
-Natural climate solutions utilize strategic land management and conservation interventions to restore and protect these critical landscapes.
-By carefully implementing these solutions, our lands could help us achieve a third of the greenhouse gas reductions needed to keep global warming under 2 degrees Celsius—the point after which the impacts of climate change worsen substantially.
+Our lands could help us achieve a third of the greenhouse gas reductions needed to keep global warming under a catastrophic two degrees Celsius.

 Growing Our Impact

 Our climate team looks at California as a whole to determine the most effective natural climate solutions in the diverse landscapes of our state.
 We conserve undeveloped lands; restore forests, woodlands, grasslands, and wetlands; and help to develop and implement strategic farming practices that improve soil health and agricultural productivity.
-While this work focuses on the climate mitigation benefits that nature can provide, it can also provide significant benefits to people by ensuring that communities are equipped to face increasing climate threats.
+While this work includes the climate mitigation benefits that nature can provide, we also consider the myriad protective benefits that nature—and these solutions—can provide for people, ensuring that communities have the resilience they need in the face of increasing climate threats.

-We’re working to make sure California’s natural and working lands act as an asset in the fight against climate change.
+It’s up to us to ensure that California’s natural and working lands are an ally in the fight against climate change.

 After establishing the preserve in 2010, we launched our first forest restoration efforts on these lands.
 To protect the lake’s threatened Lahontan cutthroat trout and reduce the risk of high-severity wildfire, we applied ecological thinning and prescribed burning techniques that are now being scaled across the Sierra.